-McGuire helped Michigan produce its first individual NCAA track and field national champion in 1998 when McGregor won the national indoor 3,000-meter run championship.
+McGuire helped Michigan produce its first individual NCAA track and field national champion in 1998, when McGregor won the national indoor 3,000-meter run championship.
 McGuire also directed McGregor to Michigan's first individual NCAA cross country title in 1998.
-In addition to his NCAA champions, McGuire has manufactured 66 Big Ten champions, including 2005 ESPN The Magazine All-American Lindsey Gallo and 2002 Michigan Female Athlete of the Year Katie Jazwinski.
+In addition to his NCAA champions, McGuire has manufactured 64 individual Big Ten champions (34 indoor and 30 outdoor), including 2005 ESPN The Magazine All-American Lindsey Gallo and 2002 Michigan Female Athlete of the Year Katie Jazwinski.

-In 2006, Katie Erdman became the first Big Ten athlete to capture a conference title three times (600-meter - 2003, '04 & '06).
+In 2006, Erdman became the first Big Ten athlete to capture a conference title three times (600 meter - 2003, '04 & '06).
 For the distance group, McGuire coached Alyson Kohlmeier, Rebecca Walter and Erin Webster all to Big Ten titles in the 3,000-meter, 5,000-meter and 10,000-meter, respectively.
 Walter also became the first U-M runner to capture the 10,000-meter Big Ten title and the first to win the 5,000-meter outdoor title since 2002.

-McGuire's cross country teams have finished first or second in the Big Ten Championships in 15 of the last 19 seasons, winning it all in 1992, '93, '94, 2002, '03, '04, '05 and '06.
-U-M captured the regional championships in 1993, '94, '95, 2004, '05 and '08, while posting 11 top-two finishes -- including a second-place finish or better in seven of the last nine seasons.
-U-M boasts eight top-10 finishes at the NCAA Championships and has placed among the event's top 15 in all but six times over McGuire's tenure, most notably a second-place finish at the 1994 NCAA Championships and a third-place finish in 2006.
+McGuire's cross country teams have finished first or second in the Big Ten Championships in 18 of the last 22 seasons, winning it all in 1992, '93, '94, 2002, '03, '04, '05, '06 and '12.
+U-M captured the regional championships in 1993, '94, '95, 2004, '05, '08, '11, '12 and '13, while posting 17 top-two finishes -- including a second-place finish or better in 10 of the last 12 seasons.
+U-M boasts 11 top-10 finishes at the NCAA Championships and has placed among the event's top 15 in all but six times over McGuire's tenure, most notably a second-place finish at the 1994 NCAA Championships and a third-place finish in 2006.

 As a Wolverine student-athlete (1976-79), McGuire was an All-American under legendary former U-M men's cross country coach Ron Warhurst.
 McGuire set the Big Ten three-mile record (now retired) in 1976 while competing with the Wolverine cross country and track teams.
 He competed on the U.S. cross country team at the World Cross Country Championships in Madrid, Spain, and won the 1981 Detroit Free Press Marathon.